frealexandro/AUTOMATE_BATCH_REQUEST_AUTOML_CLASIFY_SENTIMENT_-VERTEX-AI-_BY_CLOUD_FUNCTION/README.md

 ### coding style ⌨️

-_This program was completely modularized through object-oriented programming and also attempted to be codified under the **pep 8** regime._
+_This program was completely modularized through object-oriented programming and also attempted to be codified under the PEP 8 regime._